 Results: Thank you everyone for sharing your experiences during this challenging time in history.
-60% of all participants (n = 830^) have experienced burnout in one or more domains over the course of the study.
+59% of all participants ($n = 850^$) have experienced burnout in one or more domains over the course of the study.
+Emotional exhaustion is the most commonly reported burnout domain.

-Based on a participant request, we examined burnout rates over the past 25 weeks.
-As a reminder, new professionals are recruited each week and burnout rates reported here are from their first survey responses.
-Preliminary regression analyses revealed that burnout in all 3 domains intensified (up to half a point per week, see graphic).
-Unfortunately, this cross-sectional data cannot tell us causality (time = burnout).
-However, this is a starting point for future research.
-We hope you will consider completing follow-up surveys to allow us to better understand how feelings of burnout are changing over time.
+Based on a participant request, we examined burnout rates over the past 26 weeks.
+Preliminary multi-level regression analyses, clustered on participants, revealed that burnout in all 3 domains intensified (up to 0.02 to 0.03 points over the course of each week).
+Note that these results are similar to the non-clustered results posted last week (a correction was made to last week's results, see Week #25 Summary Report).
+We hope you will consider completing follow-up surveys to allow us to better understand how feelings of burnout are changing over the course of the pandemic.

 Methods: REDCap online survey was distributed starting May 18, 2020 to primary care professionals and organizations nationally.
 Recruitment efforts will continue throughout the COVID-19 crisis.
-Participants can choose to complete the survey once or several times.
+Participants can choose to complet the survey once or several times.
 The survey occurs weekly and is dynamic in order to include pressing questions.

-Participants: As of November 17, 2020, we have recruited 830 participants from all 50 states: 38% physicians, 9% nurse practitioners and physician assistants, 16% nurses, 8% medical assistants, 17% behavioral health providers, 5% non-clinical, and 6% other clinical; 79% of participants are women, 89% white, and the average years working in their current role is 10 years (median; 0.1 to 70 years).
+Participants: As of November 24, 2020, we have recruited 850 participants from all 50 states: 38% physicians, 9% nurse practitioners and physician assistants, 16% nurses, 8% medical assistants, 17% behavioral health providers, 5% non-clinical, an 6% other clinical; 79% of participants are women, 89% white, and the average years working in their current role is 10 years (median; 0.1 to 70 years).